-Our main directional indicator, the Domestic Trend Tracking Index (TTI-green line in the above chart) is positioned above its long-term trend line (red) by +1.52% after having generated a new Domestic Buy signal effective 4/4/2016 as posted.
+Our main directional indicator, the Domestic Trend Tracking Index (TTI-green line in the above chart) remains above its long-term trend line (red) by +2.14% after having generated a new Domestic Buy signal effective 4/4/2016 as posted.

 Whenever the TTI is above the trend line, and therefore in “Buy” mode, you can either use the tables in the link below to make your selections or choose from the 10 ETFs in the Spotlight, which are featured daily as part of the market commentary:

 2. INTERNATIONAL ETFs: BUY — since 7/19/2016

 The International Trend Tracking Index (green) is now positioned +4.69% above its long-term trend line (red) after having generated a new “Buy” signal on 7/19/2016.

 The listings in the link below represent the High Volume (HV) International ETFs I track to be used during a Buy cycle.
 They are sorted by M-Index ranking: